 No one wants to experience sewer backups in the home.

-Like many questions regarding home maintenance, when it comes to sewer problems, prevention is the best solution.
+Like many questions around home maintenance, when it comes to sewer problems, prevention is the best solution.
 Considering how much damage can be caused by water in your basement, it makes sense to spend a little time testing out your drainage system and addressing any problems before a catastrophe occurs.

 Here are a few easy ways to keep your basement clean and dry.